Videographer : Colin Mok

 the factory founded in 2020

-Currently, Maeda Kobo is led by craftsmen in their 30s and 40s.
-However, Sonoda says that the path to this point was a series of hardships.
+Today, Maeda Kobo is led by a new generation of artisans in their 30s and 40s.
+But as Sonoda recalls, the path to this point was filled with countless challenges.

 each tea box is made by hand